KenKundert/rlc_chart/README.rst

     and if given as upper case letters, both the major and minor grid lines are drawn.
 The default is "FZRC".

-    The visual clutter in the chart can be reduces by eliminating unneeded grid lines.
+    The visual clutter in the chart can be reduced by eliminating unneeded grid lines.

 *trace_width*: